yyjhao/hugo-yyjhao/content/posts/roll-your-own-css-in-js-2.md

 });
 ```

-The usual solution is to use inline styles for these kind of styles.
+One solution is to use inline styles for these properties.

 ## No more descendant selectors